fivetran/dbt_linkedin_source/README.md

 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration
-By default this package will look for your Marketo data in the `linkedin_ads` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
+By default this package will look for your Linkedin Ads data in the `linkedin_ads` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your LinkedIn Ads data is, please add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml